chrisallick/Processing--Workshops/README.md

 A Very Short List of Inspirational Projects
 =====================

-Here are just a few projects that were done with Processing which hopefully will evoke the response "wait, THAT was done with Processing?
+Here are just a few projects that were done with Processing which hopefully will evoke the response "wait, THAT was done with Processing?"

 * MIT Generative Identity - http://www.creativeapplications.net/processing/mit-media-lab-identity-processing/
 * Fragmented Memory - https://vimeo.com/71044541